shivannis/xandr-docs-public/xandr-docs/articles/curate/viewing-your-object-limits.md

 ---
-Title : Viewing Your Object Limits
-Description : Xandr limits the number of object (line items, ms.date : 10/28/2023
-creatives, etc.) that you can have on the platform.
-The Object Limits
+title : Microsoft Curate - Viewing Your Object Limits description : Learn how Object Limits Report allows you to view the limits set by xandr on number of objects (line items, creatives, etc.) on a platform and monitor your current usage.
+ms.date : 11/16/2023

 ---

-# Viewing Your Object Limits
+# Microsoft Curate - Viewing your object limits

 Xandr limits the number of object (line items, creatives, etc.) that you can have on the platform.
 The Object Limits